Dahkenangnon/location_data_bj_dart/README.md

 ```

 ## Disclaimer
 Please note that the dataset used is not official.
-It is based on the work done by the [Junior Gantin](https://github.com/nioperas06) at [this repos](https://github.com/nioperas06/bj-decoupage-territorial).
+It is based on the work done by [Junior Gantin](https://github.com/nioperas06) at [this repo](https://github.com/nioperas06/bj-decoupage-territorial).

 ## License